dnmvisser/scripts/README.md

 # generated_ecc_csr.sh

 Generates an ECC private key and corresponding Certificate Signing Request.
-The output is send to stdout, so no key materials are leaked onto disk.
+The output is sent to `stdout` to prevent key materials from leaking to disk, and to allow copy/pasting into more secure storage such as HashiCorp Vault, ansible vault, hiera-eyaml, etc.

 The first argument will be treated as the Common Name.
 Any further arguments will treated as Subject Altenative Names.
 Example: